-Cinnamon bark oil has no less than 90 identified compounds and over 50 minute unidentified compounds.6 It contains about 65 to 75 percent cinnamon aldehyde and four to 10 percent eugenol compared to cinnamon leaf oil, which contains 70 to 75 percent eugenol and only three percent cinnamon aldehyde.7 Unlike cinnamon bark oil, cinnamon leaf oil gives off a warm, spicy, and sometimes foul scent, and does not have a smooth consistency.
+Cinnamon bark oil has no less than 90 identified compounds and over 50 minute unidentified compounds.7 It contains about 65 to 75 percent cinnamon aldehyde and 4 to 10 percent eugenol compared to cinnamon leaf oil, which contains 70 to 75 percent eugenol and only 3 percent cinnamon aldehyde.8 Unlike cinnamon bark oil, cinnamon leaf oil gives off a warm, spicy and sometimes foul scent, and does not have a smooth consistency.

 Cinnamon bark oil is significantly more expensive than cinnamon leaf oil and probably among all essential oils.
-In 1992, cinnamon bark oil is sold at 385 US dollars per kilogram, essentially due to the raw material's high cost.
-But by 1993 and early 1994, it was so costly that dealers in London only quoted prices upon request.
+In 1992, cinnamon bark oil was sold at $385 per kilogram (35.2 ounces), essentially due to the raw material's high cost.
+By 1993 and early 1994, it was so costly that dealers in London only quoted prices upon request.
 In 2017, an essential oil world market report quoted a price of $295 per kilo.10

 Benefits of Cinnamon Bark Oil

 Most therapeutic uses of cinnamon bark are rooted in its historical use as a traditional Chinese medicine.
-According to many research, cinnamon bark oil can potentially help:
+According to several studies, cinnamon bark oil can potentially help:

-- Kill leukemia cancer cells as observed in animal testing due to the fungus Antrodia cinnamonea11
+• Kill leukemia cancer cells as observed in animal testing due to the fungus Antrodia cinnamonea13

-- Treat fungal infections, including those caused by Candida albicans, Histoplasma, and Aspergillus niger, which is known to cause serious sinus infection
+• Treat fungal infections, including those caused by Candida albicans, Histoplasma capsulatum and Aspergillus niger, which is known to cause serious sinus infections

-- Counter cognitive decline in Alzheimer's disease,13 a severe form of dementia, which almost 5.4 million Americans are suffering from right now.
-Check out my article on Alzheimer's and discover how you can save yourself from this debilitating condition.
+• Counter cognitive decline in Alzheimer's disease,15 a severe form of dementia, which almost 5.54 million Americans are suffering from right now.16 Check out my article on Alzheimer's and discover how you can save yourself from this debilitating condition.

-German health authorities approve the use of cinnamon bark oil for treating mild gastrointestinal spasms, stimulating appetite, and relieving indigestion based on the positive results seen in animal studies.14
+German health authorities approve the use of cinnamon bark oil for treating mild gastrointestinal spasms, stimulating appetite and relieving indigestion based on the positive results seen in animal studies.17